ucsb-cs16/ucsb-cs16.github.io/_topics/git_basic_workflow.md

     # Changes to be committed:
     #   (use "git reset HEAD <file>..." to unstage)
     #
-    #   modified:   MyFirstApp.java
+    #   modified:   my_program.cpp
     #
     -bash-4.2$

-Now we see that when we do our next commit, MyFirstApp.java will be part of the commit.
+Now we see that when we do our next commit, `my_program.cpp` will be part of the commit.
 So, let's do that now.

 # Use `git` `commit` `-m` `"some` `message` `here"`